+Actuarial Rates.
 Or "risk premium rates" are those rates established by the Federal Insurance Administrator pursuant to individual community studies and investigations which are undertaken to provide flood insurance in accordance with 42 U.S.C.
 4014 and the accepted actuarial principles.
-Actuarial rates include provisions for operation costs and allowances.
+Actuarial rates include provisions for operating costs and allowances.